varun7860/Artificial-Intelligence/Image Processing/Dino T-Rex Game Using Gesture Recognition/README.md

 2. `There should be low latency between the gesture made by the player and the jump made by the dinosaur.`
 3. `Gesture controller should be marked by a rectangle or square on the camera feed.
 When the controller moves the square or rectangle should also move along with it`.
 4. `The Code should be commented and well linted.You can use pylint to lint your code.`
+5. `The key on system should be autopressed to make the dinosaur jump`

 ## About the Game